 - SSL is terminated at the Cloudflare edge servers.
 Everything between your client and Cloudflare is encrypted, but between Cloudflare and your origin server is not encrypted.
 You would not need a certificate directly installed on your server for full encryption.

 - SSL Full:

 - SSL is terminated at the Cloudflare edge server.
 Then it is encrypted again, and sent back to your servers all encrypted.
 You would need an SSL certificate installed directly on your server for this option.
 You can also use a self-signed certificate for this option.

 - SSL Full Strict:

-- Same as SSL Full, but you must have a certificate that is signedby a CA (Certificate Authority), such as GlobalSign.
+- Same as SSL Full, but you must have a trusted certificate that is signed by a valid Certificate Authority (such as GlobalSign or DigiCert).

 - Custom SSL (Business/Enterprise ONLY)

 - Customers on these plans are able to upload their own SSL key and certificate, so CloudFlare's name will not show if a visitor checks the certificate.

 I have a certificate installed on my server, why am I seeing a Cloudflare certificate?

 When you use Cloudflare, we must decrypt the data at our edge in order to cache and filter any bad traffic.
 Depending on the SSL settings from above, we may re-encrypt or send it as plain text. (full vs flex) Since each certificate needs a dedicated IP address, we add your domain name and wildcard (*.domain.com) domain in the SAN (Subject Alt Name) to the certificate.

 I am seeing a error message when I visit my site over https, what's going on?

 In order for our SSL vendor to issue the certificate for your domain name, it needs to go through a vetting process before issuing a certificate.
 Depending on your plan this may take anywhere from 15 minutes to 24 hours (paid vs. free).
 You can look at the status of your cert by going to the Cloudflare settings for the domain.
 You will see the status in an Authorizing, Pending, or Verified state.